etijskens/wetppr/docs/guide-lines.md

-# Some guide lines
+# Assignment guide lines

 !!! note
     This is work in progress ...

-Here are some important skills that you should develop during this course:
+The [assignment](assignment.md) is there because programming is something you can only learn by doing.
+It involves important skills that you should develop while working on the assignment:

 - Understand the math of the problem and the algorithm to solve it,
+- Do research on the problem, with respect to solution algorithms and implementation issues.
+- Understand the working of a computer and a supercomputer.
 - Reason about the implementation of the algorithm.
-- Do research on the problem, with respect to solution algorithms and implementation issues.
 - Write and debug code in Python.
 - Learn how slow functions can be sped up by converting them to either C++ or Fortran.
 - Run your code on one of the UAntwerp HPC clusters.